 We Are the Hallo Men

 BBC Sessions + is a stand-alone issue of the previously-unreleased disc from 2000's The Wümme Years box set, gaining a couple of tracks in the process.
-In actuality, next to none (if any) of it was actually recorded at the Beeb, as there were apparently power supply issues with their home-built equipment, so although its contents were prepared for BBC broadcast, they were recorded at the band's own live-in studio back home in Wümme.
-Faust are probably THE krautrock band to sort out the men from the boys; lengthy, melody-free drones mixed with 'motorik' rhythms, sound effects and tape collages, and that's just in the first 'song', a 22-minute medley of three earlier pieces, although for the uninitiated, it's hard to tell.
-When Virgin released The Faust Tapes for 49p as a loss-leader in 1973, purchasers' reactions apparently ranged from adulation, to 'using it as a frisbee', as I once read, and going by this album, it's possible to see both points of view; the music simultaneously fascinates and irritates, and since every track is completely different to every other, consistency goes out of the window.
+In actuality, next to none (if any) of it was actually recorded at the Beeb, as there were apparently power supply issues with their home-built equipment, so, although its contents were prepared for BBC broadcast, they were recorded at the band's own live-in studio back home in Wümme.
+Faust are probably THE krautrock band to sort out the men from the boys; lengthy, melody-free drones mixed with 'motorik' rhythms, sound effects and tape collages and that's just in the first 'song', a twenty-two-minute medley of three earlier pieces, although for the uninitiated, it's hard to tell.
+When Virgin released The Faust Tapes for 49p as a loss-leader in 1973, purchasers' reactions apparently ranged from adulation, to 'using it as a frisbee', as I once read and, going by this album, it's possible to see both points of view; the music simultaneously fascinates and irritates and since every track is completely different to every other, consistency goes out of the window.
 As, indeed, did many copies of the album.

 If the spectre of krautrock refuses to loom over you, chances are you're not going to warm to this album, or indeed, anything by the band.
 If, however, playful experimentation and drug-fuelled lunacy are your stock in trade, you probably own Faust's essential releases already, but you may find the hard-to-find performances here worth adding to your collection, for those times when nothing but a total absence of rules will do.
 Incidentally, it seems that We Are The Hallo Men is actually previously-released, on 1986's Return of a Legend: Munic and Elsewhere, although I'm not entirely certain it's the same recording.
 While it's, er, 'interesting' on the Mellotron front, it's hardly essential, though; die-hards only, I think.
 Also incidentally, if you think this review's slightly disjointed, while I probably could tidy it up, it seems strangely fitting to leave it this way.